Ajaysb/EDA/README.md

-This repository contains exploratory data analysis of some publicly available dataset.
+This repository contains exploratory data analysis of some publicly available datasets.
-This was done as a daily challenge for a month to explore a new dataset everyday and improve EDA skills.
+This was done as a daily challenge for a month to explore new dataset everyday and improve EDA skills.